 How does an eCommerce Payment Gateway Work?

 The motto behind payment gateways is to make payment processing effective, secure, and hassle-free.
-Instead of transmitting payments, the payment gateway approves the funds that are transferred to the seller, and do as such in a safe and secure way for the buyer.
+Instead of transmitting payments, the payment gateway approves the funds transferred to the seller and does so safely and securely for the buyer.

-Payment gateways even observe PCI compliance standards, introducing myriad security techniques as expected, to prevent fraud.
-Below are the steps showing how payment gateway for eCommerce works:
+Payment gateways even observe PCI compliance standards to prevent fraud, introducing various security techniques as expected.
+Below are the steps showing how the payment gateway for eCommerce works:

-Step 1: The process starts as soon as a customer places an order on an eCommerce website and fills their credit card essentials.
+• Step 1: The process starts when customers place an order on an eCommerce website and fill in their credit card essentials.

-Step 2: The web browser encodes the data to be sent between it and the merchants’ web server.
+• Step 2: The web browser encodes the data sent between it and the merchants’ web server.

-Step 3: Next, the gateway sends the transaction data to the payment processor used by the merchants acquiring bank.
+• Step 3: Next, the gateway sends the transaction data to the payment processor used by the merchant acquiring bank.

 12 Important Factors to Consider when Choosing a Payment Gateway Provider